-program_name Specifies the name of an external program.
-The external name must be specified in uppercase characters and be no longer than 10 characters in length, unless the #pragma map directive is specified to meet i5/OS program naming conventions.
-However, if the name specified in #pragma map is too long, it will be truncated to 255 characters during typedef_name Specifies a typedef affected by this pragma.
+program_name

-#pragma linkage processing.
+Specifies the name of an external program.
+The external name must be specified in uppercase characters and be no longer than 10 characters in length, unless the #pragma map directive is specified to meet IBM i program naming conventions.
+However, if the name specified in #pragma map is too long, it will be truncated to 255 characters during #pragma linkage processing.